 Students participating in the Ohio University Educational Benefits Program and recipients of full athletic scholarship are not eligible to be considered for OHIO Signature Awards.
 Appalachian Scholars and Urban Scholars are eligible to be considered for the OHIO Pathway Scholarship or OHIO Pathway Award only.
 Recipients of the OHIO Premier Scholarship or the Templeton Scholars Award are eligible to be considered for the OHIO Trustee Award only.
 Recipients of the District of Columbia (D.C.)
 Tuition Assistance Grant or the OHIO Next Generation Award, which covers non-resident fees, are not eligible for the OHIO Trustee Award.
 Additional restrictions may apply, and the program is subject to change.
 For renewal criteria, please refer to your scholarship award letter.

 All OHIO Signature Awards are renewable for up to four consecutive years of undergraduate study (two semesters per academic year), and most awards require that students enroll in a minimum of 12 credit hours each semester.
 However, please note that a student must complete an average of 15 hours per semester to graduate within four academic years.
 Renewal criteria vary by individual award; please refer to your scholarship award letter to review the details specific to your awards(s).
 Merit-based awards bear specific academic performance criteria for renewal.
-Need-based awards, including those that are blended with merit, are renewable contingent upon continued demonstration of financial need via the results of the FAFSA, which must be received annually by March 15.
+Need-based awards, including those that are blended with merit, are renewable contingent upon continued demonstration of financial need via the results of the FAFSA, which must be received annually by January 15 for priority consideration.
 Consequently, any need-based OHIO Signature Award may vary in amount each year.